Rome Ciampino airport

 In the case of slot machines, you can only pay in cash.
 Vending machines accept coins and banknotes, but spend no more than EUR 6 in change.
 If you want to buy 2 tickets, you will not be able to pay with a EUR 10 note, because the rest will be EUR 7.
 The machine will then not accept the banknote.

-It is worth getting ready for such a situation, so that it does not turn out that you have money, but you have no way to buy tickets, because your wallet is full of high denominations.
+It is worth getting ready for such a situation, so that it does not turn out that you have money, but you cannot buy a ticket, because your wallet has only high denominations.

 Bus 720 and metro line B (blue)